openschemas/schema-builder/README.md

                                 folder
-            --folder SPECS      folder with input specification subfolders --output OUTFOLDER  folder to write output specification subfolders
+            --folder SPECS      folder with input specification subfolders --output OUTFOLDER  folder to write output specification subfolders --template TEMPLATE template for Jekyll rendering (use default) --repo REPO         repository specification is intended for defaults to openschemas/specifications

 ```

 ### See a demo